 If your device is powered off, this shouldn’t cause any more damage.

-Then use a towel, a lint-free cloth, or even a cotton t-shirt to dry the outside of your wet iPhone, iPad, or AirPods.
+Then, use a towel, a lint-free cloth, or even a cotton t-shirt to dry the outside of your wet iPhone, iPad, or AirPods.
 The aim here is to absorb as much of the liquid as possible.

 Don’t stick anything in the Lightning or headphone ports.
-Instead, hold your iPhone or iPad with the port facing down and gently tap the side of the device to encourage liquid to drip out.
+Instead, hold your iPhone or iPad with the port facing down and gently tap the side of the device to encourage more liquid to drip out.

 Keep your AirPods out of the charging case and remove any stickers or accessories attached to them.
+Note that your AirPods will switch on here, but the battery will likely drain after a certain period of time.
+So, hopefully, you don’t need to worry about any issues arising.

-Use a towel, lint-free cloth, or cotton t-shirt to dry any more liquid you discover.
+Use a towel, lint-free cloth, or cotton T-shirt to dry any more liquid you discover.

-Step 4.
-Put Your Device in a Container With Silica Gel Packets
+Step 4: Put Your Device in a Container With Silica Gel Packets

 You can use a lunchbox, a plastic bag, or a Tupperware pot for this.
+It doesn’t matter, as long as you’re able to shut the lid fully.

 You need to use enough silica gel to absorb all the liquid inside your device.
 It’s difficult to say exactly how much silica gel that is, but you’re better off using too much than not enough.